epfl-lasa/CNRS_DS/README.md

 # CNRS_DS

-# Building the running the system
+# Building and running the system

 ```
 cd build